Taking the Next, er, Step

 Unexpected decreases in cortisol (and IL-8 and heat shock proteins) in fibromyalgia during moderate exercise suggested a similar pattern may prevail there.

 At one time cortisol was the most researched topic in chronic fatigue syndrome.
 Studies linking low cortisol output to reduced exercise capacity and altered immune functioning in these disorders suggest reviving it again might be a good idea.
 (Cortisol levels were not reduced during a standardized exercise test in one study, but ACTH responsive was. )

 The sheer size of this study would, one would think, effectively end the question whether metabolic abnormalities thwart energy production during exercise in ME/CFS, or whether deconditioning is a significant factor.
 (Wyller’s recent study also suggested deconditioning was not a factor.
-In fact, it’s hard to think of physiological study suggesting deconditioning is a significant factor in chronic fatigue syndrome.)
+In fact, it’s hard to think of any physiological study – although many have tried – which has suggested that deconditioning is a significant factor in chronic fatigue syndrome.)

 Satisfied that metabolic impairment is present, exercise physiologists are moving forward to try and discern its cause.
 At the March IACFS/ME conference Workwell’s exercise findings will focus on reduced ventilation and cytokines will be the focus of another exercise study.
-We’re getting closer.
+We seem to be getting closer.